Export Control Classification – ITAR and EAR

-- United States Munitions List (USML) – The USML is a list of defense articles and services that were specifically designed, developed, configured, adapted or modified for a military applications.
+- United States Munitions List (USML) – The USML is a list articles intended for defense applications including those items that were specifically designed, developed, configured, adapted or modified for a military applications.
 The USML is controlled by the International Traffic in Arms Regulations (ITAR).

 - Harmonized Tariff Schedule of the United States (HTS) – The HTS is a ten-digit number assigned to goods imported into the United States that help U.S Customs and the importer determine the rate of duty.

 - Schedule B – The Schedule B is used by the U.S. Census Bureau to track the amount of trade goods that are being exported from the United States.
 For most goods, the HTS can be used instead of the Schedule B.

-Once the Export Control Classification has been defined, next step is to evaluate whether or not authorization is required to export the article or transfer technology to foreign persons.
+Once the Export Control Classification has been defined a determination can be made as to whether or not authorization is required.
 The following criteria in the transaction must be documented and reviewed:

 - what is the export control classification of the article (item) or technology (documents, photos, technical data)